MyDigiTwinNL/LifelinesCSV2CDF/README.md

 "e84e5122-f9d3-3","56","1","38"
 ````

 Let's assume that only the variables VariableX and VariableZ are needed in the analysis.
-To perform the transformation, a configuration file, indicating in which file is each assessment of each variable, is needed:
+To perform the transformation, a configuration file, indicating in which file each assessment of each variable is, can be defined as follows:

 **configuration.json**
 ````